AAdewunmi/Employee-Payroll-Management-System/README.md

 # Project Title:

-Employee Payroll Management System (Spring Boot CRUD Web Application)
+Employee Payroll Management System (A RESTful API for Spring Boot)

 ## 1. What is the project?